slyphon/schist/README.md

 The solution: cut down on `HISTSIZE`, but back up the history file frequently, so that none of the commands that get pushed out of the file are lost.

-I found a few different scripts to do this, but the one that I liked the most was based on `sqlite3`, which is included in python by default, and this is my vacation hackweek project: schist.
+I found a few different scripts to do this, but the one that I liked the most was based on `sqlite3`, which is included in python by default.
+The nice thing is that this backup is locally available, easily queried, and as Berk pointed out: is _also_ backed up via the normal backup processes.

+The end result?
+Fast shell load times, complete history available immediately upon request, and enough history available "natively" to make the day-to-day convenient.

 ![galactic-brain][]